 Over 4.5 million Canadians move every year, almost all of them between May and September.
-It’s easy to see why, especially if you’re doing a DIY move.
+It’s easy to see why people love a good summer or spring move, especially if you’re doing a DIY move.
 Would you want to be hauling boxes when the temperature’s sub-zero and the sleet is horizontal?
 Just the thought of a trail of slush from snowy boots leading across the floors of your new home is enough to make many homeowners have a minor heart attack.

-There are a lot of reasons why winter is arguably the best time to move, however.
+There are a lot of reasons why winter is arguably the best time to move locally and move long distance, however.
 People on a strict budget will be happy to learn that it’s a lot cheaper.
 Even buying a home in winter is cheaper.

 It all goes back to the law of supply and demand.
 As Andrew Schrage of Money Crashers puts it, “home sales tend to peak in the summer with prices peaking just before May.
 Buying in the winter, especially in the coldest months, will usually get you a lower price because sales tend to slow down leaving sellers more willing to negotiate.”